mkrandhawa/Shangri-La-Petition-Platform/Backend/README.md

 Before you begin, ensure you have the following software and tools installed:

 - **Visual Studio Code**: Latest version available [here](https://code.visualstudio.com/download).
-- **Web Browser**: Any modern web browser will do.
 - **Internet Connection**: A stable connection without restrictions is needed.
 Please do not use the University connection as it blocks the database.
 - **MongoDB Compass**: For database management, downloadable [here](https://www.mongodb.com/docs/compass/current/install/).
-- **Backend Connection**: To access the functionalities.
-Please follow the instructions inside the Backend [README](https://github.com/mkrandhawa/Shangri-La-Petition-Platform/blob/main/Backend/README.md) file.

 ### Installation Steps